LazerJesus/blog/content/posts/eva-emacs-virtual-assistant.md

 ### Execution {#execution}

-When you call \`(eva "")\`, EVA generates Emacs Lisp code that's executed in the REPL, directly affecting the editor's state.
+When you call \`(eva "")\`, EVA generates Emacs Lisp code that's executed by the Emacs interpreter, directly affecting the editor's state.
 She can work directly on the project files and adjust the code as needed.
 She can read the content of any resource, shell, or process within your project to better understand the context.
 If a specialized task arises, EVA can spawn sub-agents focused on reasoning, planning, or solving problems.
 If she needs clarification, EVA can initiate a chat buffer to ask you directly.
 When you're debugging a problem, she'll have access to all the same information you do, and then some.
 You could even call her on a cron job to add some initiative on her end, or to automate routine tasks.

 ### Observability {#observability}